mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 be obeyed, especially those relating to war and duelling.

-An honorable Aslan keeps to the traditions of his sire and his sire’s sires.
+An honorable Aslan keeps to the traditions of his sire and his sire's sires.
 He fights their feuds and helps their allies.
 He fights duels fairly and makes war according to the limitations agreed on by both sides in the presence of an earleatrais.
 He keeps his word when he gives it